yigitcandonmez/yigitcandonmez/README.md

 I am a Mathematics and Computer Science student at Istanbul Kultur University.
 I am also trying to improve myself in front-end technologies/fundamentals.
 Please review the repositories and share your ideas with me.

-* 🔭  I'm currently working on : [Twitter Clone](https://github.com/yigitcandonmez/twitter-clone-project)
+* 🔭  I'm currently working on : [Quiz Time](https://github.com/yigitcandonmez/quiz-time)
 * 🌱 I'm currently learning TypeScript & Redux
 * ⚙️ I use daily: `.js` , `.tsx` / `.ts` , `.css`
 * 📫 Reach me: [LinkedIn](https://www.linkedin.com/in/yigitcandonmez/)